On polynomial inequalities for cone-volumes of polytopes: Introduction

 be the associated symmetric cone-volume set.
 In the groundbreaking paper \cite{BoeroeczkyLutwakYangEtAl2025} it was in particular shown that an even finite positive Borel measure $\mu(U^s,\gamma^s)$ is the cone-volume measure of an origin symmetric polytope $P(U^s,b^s)$ if and only if $\mu(U^s,\gamma^s)$ satisfies \scc.
 Hence, with Proposition \ref{prop:main} this can be reformulated as (see also \cite[Thm.~4.7]{LiuSunXiong2024b}) \begin{theoman}[ {\cite[][Thm.~1.1]{BoeroeczkyLutwakYangEtAl2025}}] Let $m=2m'$ and $U^s\in\mathcal{U}(n,m)$.
 Then it holds

 \end{theoman}

-In the general setting we do not have a full description of $C_\cv(U)$ and thus we do not know necessary and sufficient conditions in the (non-symmetric) discrete logarithmic Minkowski problem.
+In the general setting we will show that $C_\cv(U)$ and $P_\scc(U)$ coincide only for parallelepipeds. \begin{theorem} Let $U\in\mathcal{U}(n,m)$.
+Then $C_\cv(U)=P_\scc(U)$ if and only if $m=2n$ and up to renumbering we have $u_{n+i}=-u_i$, $1\leq i\leq n$. \end{theorem} For the (non-symmetric) discrete logarithmic Minkowski problem we do not know necessary and sufficient conditions.
 By a result of Chen et al. \cite{ChenLiZhu2019}, however, we have the following inclusion. \begin{theoman}[ {\cite[][Thm.~1.1]{ChenLiZhu2019}}] Let $U\in\mathcal{U}(n,m)$.
 Then it holds

 \end{theoman}

 In Section 2 we will also see that both sets have the same dimension (Proposition \ref{prop:sccdirect} and Proposition \ref{prop:cvdirect}).

 By definition, for $U\in\mathcal{U}(n,m)$, the cone-volume set $C_\cv(U)$ is a subset of $\{x\in\R^{m}: x\geq 0, \, x_1+x_2+\dots + x_m=1\}$.
 A result of Zhu shows that it can also be that large. \begin{theoman}[ {\cite[][Thm.]{Zhu2014}}] Let $U\in\mathcal{U}(n,m)$ be in general position, i.e., any $n$ columns of $U$ are linearly independent.
 Then